stanley3384/OrderedSetVelociRaptor/README.md

 ![Screenshot4](/wave1.jpg)

 --The VelociRaptor program requires a number of dependencies to compile.
-The following is how to get the required dependencies for the program on a computer running Ubuntu.
+The following is how to get the required dependencies for the program on a computer running Ubuntu 14.04 with GTK+ 3.10.

 --Start with making a new folder or directory.
 Then get the needed files for building the program.